Lanthanide Impact on the Infra-Red Spectra of Nebular Phase Kilonovae: Photometry and lightcurves

-We may compare the broadband LCs of the `standard' model to those of the more lanthanide-rich $f_{\rm{dyn}} = 0.5$ case shown in Fig. \ref{fig:f05_LCs}.
-There, we find that we broadly recover a similar evolution for most bands that do not cover key spectral features as described in Section \ref{sec:spectra}.
+We now consider the more lanthanide-rich $f_{\rm{dyn}} = 0.5$ case shown in right-hand panels of Fig. \ref{fig:LCs}.
+We broadly recover a similar evolution for most bands that do not cover key spectral features as described in Section \ref{sec:spectra}, particularly for the 10 -- 30~$\mu$m bands as explored in Section \ref{subsec:MIRspec}.
 However, other differences in key bands are more noticeable.
-For instance, we find that the F444W band is not systematically the brightest at all epochs, particularly at early times.
-In the top left-panel, we find that the F200W and F277W are in fact slightly brighter.
-Considering the left-hand panel of Fig. \ref{fig:f05_massvar10d}, we indeed see that the important lanthanide emission in the 1 -- 3 $\mu$m range of this model at 10 days far surpasses the emission of blended $_{34}$Se and $_{63}$Eu at $\sim 4.5\, \mu$m.
-The initially different spectral shape also does not yield the typical plateau in the F440W LC that we find in other models with $M_{\rm{ej}} = 0.05\, \Msol$, though the F550W band still shows a hint of this behaviour.
+For instance, we find that the F444W band is not systematically the brightest at all epochs, particularly at early times, where we find that the F200W and F277W are slightly brighter.
+Considering the left-hand panel of Fig. \ref{fig:f05_massvar10d}, we see that the important lanthanide emission in the 1 -- 3 $\mu$m range of this model at 10 days far surpasses the emission of blended $_{34}$Se and $_{63}$Eu at $\sim 4.5\, \mu$m.
 In terms of certain NIR colours, for instance F440W - F200W, this implies that KN ejecta with a significant lanthanide-bearing dynamical component may in fact appear bluer at 10 days than models dominated more by post-merger ejecta, since NIR lanthanide contributions appear to be strongest in the 1 -- 3 $\mu$m range.